DuaneOBrien/ContributionVelocity/Outline.md

 # The Challenge (and **Opportunity**)
 ## We’re measuring something different

+???
+How can we help the Open Source community vs. how much does the Open Source community care about our project

+Everyone else is measuring their projects and contribution activity for them.

+We care about Indeedians contributing out.
+Want to measure contributions

 --
 ### **What Existing Tools Measure:** Open Source Project Health